JavaZakariae/Linux-commands/README.md

 #### Permission types
 - `r`: Read, on files we can view the content, on directories we can view the content of the directorties; for example `ls` command.
 - `w`: Write, on files we can edit the content of files, on directories we can create and delete files.
 - `x`: Execute, on files we can execute the file just like a program, on directories we can enter into a directory; for example using `cd` command.
+Keep in mind to execute a file, both read permission and execute permission are required.
 - `-`: No permission.
 - By default, the owner of the file get only read and write permissions.
 - Without execute permission, read and write permissions on directories are useless.